noheton/shepard/README.md

 # shepard releases

 This project can be used to create automatic releases with release notes.
+For more information about shepard, its usage and infrastructure, check out [the wiki](https://gitlab.com/dlr-shepard/documentation/-/wikis/home).

 ## Preparation (only required once)